Profile of Château Smith-Haut-Lafitte

 Beautiful Château Smith-Haut-Lafitte is far more than simply a top-flight wine estate in Bordeaux.
-It’s a symbol of how passion and investment can transform a once-obscure property into a beacon of superlative winemaking and high-end wine tourism.
-For Smith-Haut-Lafitte is now one of the most exciting wines around, renowned for its weight, elegance, balance, and above all, finesse.
-Unlike their compatriots further north in Médoc, white production is of equal importance to the growers in the Pessac-Leognan region south of Bordeaux town; Smith-Haut-Lafitte’s white is accepted as one of the finest around.
+It symbolizes how passion and investment can transform a once-obscure property into a beacon of superlative winemaking and high-end wine tourism.
+For Smith-Haut-Lafitte is now one of the most exciting wines, renowned for its weight, elegance, balance, and finesse.
+Unlike their compatriots further north in Médoc, white production is equally important to the growers in the Pessac-Leognan region south of Bordeaux town; Smith-Haut-Lafitte’s white is accepted as one of the finest around.
 But as if excellent winemaking wasn’t enough, the estate also functions as a center of luxury tourism and gastronomy, boasting a Michelin-starred restaurant that attracts foodies from miles around on delicious food & wine pilgrimage through this historic and very scenic region.

-Since taking ownership of the property in the 1990s, the Cathiards have invested an unprecedented amount of money and time into reinvigorating the winemaking and installing a fine hotel and restaurant on the grounds as well.
+Since taking ownership of the property in the 1990s, the Cathiards have invested unprecedented money and time into reinvigorating the winemaking and installing a fine hotel and restaurant on the grounds.
 Of course, their priority was winemaking, and to that end, they renovated the winery and built a new barrel cellar.
-More recently, the cellar was again completely renovated in 2014, and a new Stealth Cellar was constructed – a unique building in Bordeaux – aimed at reducing energy consumption.
-Green credentials indeed!
-The family also sought legendary wine consultants Michel Rolland and Stephane Derenoncourt, who have helped raise the standards to the very best of Bordeaux.
-However, this was only part of the Cathiard’s master plan.
-They set their sights on totally rebuilding the Château – which now functions as their main home- and wished to bring an exciting new level of tourism to the region, which traditionally ignored such endeavors.
-After finding a disused mineral spring on their property, Florence Cathiard decided to open the Sources de Caudalie Spa and luxury hotel, complete with two award-winning restaurants and a line of prestigious beauty products.
+More recently, the cellar was again wholly renovated in 2014, and a new Stealth Cellar was constructed – a unique building in Bordeaux – to reduce energy consumption.
+Green credentials, indeed!
+The family also sought legendary wine consultants Michel Rolland and Stephane Derenoncourt, who helped raise the standards to the best of Bordeaux.
+However, this was only part of the Cathiards’ master plan.
+They set their sights on totally rebuilding the Château – which now functions as their primary home- and wished to bring an exciting new level of tourism to the region, which traditionally ignored such endeavors.
+After finding a disused mineral spring on their property, Florence Cathiard opened the Sources de Caudalie Spa and luxury hotel with two award-winning restaurants and a line of prestigious beauty products.

 Today, it’s hard not to lavish high praise on this shining example of how outsiders can transform a once hum-drum Château.
 The hotel and restaurant spread the renown of the region.
 Still, more importantly, both the red and white wines are consistently superb, a testament to the expertise of technical director Fabien Tietgen.
 They remain exquisite, quintessentially refined for all their richness and concentration, and, yes, unmistakably Graves.